huaminghuangtw/Evergreen-Lists/👑 Life Pro Tip/👑 Life Pro Tip.md

 	* 5 mins for herbal tea
 	(兌水比例約為 200–300 c.c.)
 * Wash your fruits and veggies with white vinegar + baking soda solution
-	1. Soak your fruits and veggies in 1 part distilled white vinegar + 3-4 parts filtered water for at least 10 mins — the vinegar's acidity helps remove micro-organisms and some pesticides, but not all.
+	1. Soak your fruits and veggies in 1 part distilled white vinegar + 3-4 parts filtered water for at least 10 mins — the vinegar’s acidity helps remove micro-organisms and some pesticides, but not all.
 	2. Add baking soda (2 tsp) to form CO2 bubbles, which help push dirt out.
 Let it bubble for 2-5 minutes.
 	3. Rinse with normal water.
 	4. Drain and dry the fruits and veggies, prior to storing in a container in the refrigerator.